Western Sydney | Short Courses for Life Skills |

 Assessment Strategies

-Assessments for this qualification include both formative and summative assessments which involve a variety of activities including knowledge questions, demonstration, observations etc.What to Bring to Class
+Assessments for this qualification include both formative and summative assessments which involve a variety of activities including knowledge questions, case studies, presentations, projects, demonstration, observations etc.Resource Requirements

 Learner manuals will be provided at no further cost than the course fee.
 This course requires the use of computer and internet either in the classroom or at the students’ home or workplace to research the relevant legislations, industry standards and to develop relevant workplace documents.What if I find that the course is not suitable for me?